1951 Formula One season

 The 1951 Formula One season was the fifth season of FIA Formula One motor racing.
-It featured the 1951 World Championship of Drivers, which commenced on 27 May 1951 and ended on 28 October after eight races.
-The season also included 14 races open to Formula One cars but did not count towards the championship standings.
+It featured the second World Championship of Drivers, which was contested over eight races between 27 May and 28 October 1951.
+The season also included several non-championship races for Formula One cars.

+Juan Manuel Fangio won his first Drivers' Championship, beating reigning champion and Alfa Romeo teammate Nino Farina, as well as several drivers from their main rival, Ferrari.
+Alfa Romeo has not won any Formula One championship since.